LibraryCarpentry/lc-marcedit/episodes/01-introduction.md

 ::::::::::::::::::::::::::::::::::::::: objectives

 - Understand what the MarcEdit software does
-- Understand how the MarcEdit software can help work with library bibliographic data and library MARC files
+- Understand how the MarcEdit software can be used to work with library bibliographic data and MARC files

 ::::::::::::::::::::::::::::::::::::::::::::::::::